jaredbwasserman/drift/README.md

 1. Add support for Containers (bags and bank bags)
 1. Add support for ObjectiveTrackerFrame
 1. Add support for TalkingHeadFrame
-1. Remove limit on shown frames (make configurable)
 1. Add config menu in Interface Addons menu
-   1. Global reset button in config menu (wipes state)
+1. Global reset button in config menu

 ## To Fix
 1. Verify Classic WoW works as expected